python/typeshed/tests/README.md

 If you need a specific version of Python to repro a CI failure, [pyenv](https://github.com/pyenv/pyenv) can also help.

-Stubtest is an imperfect tool, and sometimes produces false-positive errors.
-These can be silenced by adding entries to the allowlists in the `tests/stubtest_allowlists` directory.
+Due to its dynamic nature, you may run into false positives.
+In this case, you can add to the allowlists for each affected Python version in `tests/stubtest_allowlists`.
 Please file issues for stubtest false positives at [mypy](https://github.com/python/mypy/issues).

 ## stubtest\_third\_party.py